-'The right length to cover the backside': This flowy cardigan is only $26 — that's nearly 50% off
+'The right length to cover the backside': This flowy cardigan is only $26 — that's almost 50% off

 What is it?

 Sure, you may already have a collection of cardigans hanging in your closet.
 Some are threadbare from wear, others are pilling from over-washing.
 Most, however, just don’t flatter your figure — and as Marie Kondo would ask, have they ever really brought you joy?
-Well, we found a cardigan that will not only bring you joy and flatter your figure: The Urban CoCo Drape Front Open Cardigan.
+Well, we found a cardigan that will bring you joy and flatter your figure: The Urban CoCo Drape Front Open Cardigan.
 It's stretchy, drapey and just right for fall.

+No cheap polyester here — this stretchy cardigan is made with spandex and super-soft viscose.

 Why is it a good deal?

-The Urban CoCo Drape Front Open Cardigan is nearly 50% off — that brings the price down to $26.
-That's the lowest we've seen it since April!
+The Urban CoCo Drape Front Open Cardigan is now $28 — that brings the discount down to nearly 50% off.
 No matter how you slice it, you probably spent more on dinner last night.
+And here's your chance to stock up, because this sale won't last and with 26 colors to choose from, ranging from neutrals (think Caramel, Dark Green and Coffee) to brights (including Purple and Teal), you're bound to find ones to fit your wardrobe and your budget!
+(Note that prices vary slightly by color.)

 Why do I need this?

 Loose and drapey, this cardigan is as forgiving as they come.
 It has an open front (no buttons, ties or zippers!) and an asymmetrical hem which gives it a backwards mullet flare — business in the back and party in the front.
-For colors, there are 26 to choose from, ranging from neutrals (think camel, gray and black) to brights (including fuchsia and teal).

 Whatever your stance is on the ‘leggings as pants’ debate, if you prefer to keep your booty covered when rocking your favorite leggings, the Urban CoCo cardigan is great for doing precisely that.
 If you’re a fan of all things stretchy, this Urban Coco cardi is made from a mix of ultra-soft viscose and spandex.
 It’s basically like wearing your favorite leggings as a top.

 It's also wrinkle-resistant.
 Don’t you hate throwing a top or sweater in your suitcase, only for it to get all wrinkled when you take it out?
-The Urban CoCo design style holds its shape even after being balled up in your purse.
+The Urban CoCo design style holds its shape even after being balled up in your tote.

 What reviewers say: